Best winter experiences in Ontario

 Cross-Country Skiing at Arrowhead Provincial Park, Huntsville

 Arrowhead Provincial Park is renowned as a first-class skating destination, but it’s also an amazing place for your cross-country skiing holidays.
 Its rolling hills and well-groomed trails are perfect for both beginner and experienced skiers, and on-site ski rentals help make your trip stress-free.
-Check the Ontario Parks website for when the winter sports season officially begins and the park opens to visitors.
+Arrowhead Provincial Park is a popular winter destination, so it’s a good idea to plan ahead before you visit.

 Location: 451 Arrowhead Park Road, Huntsville